UHBiocomputation/UH-biocomputation-web/content/pages/08-SOP-nonadmins.rst

     $ make serve

-This sets up a local server that serves the website at `localhost\:8000`_ so that you can preview your changes.
-To stop this server, hit Ctrl + C. If everything is OK, you can commit your changes:
+This sets up a local server that serves the website at `localhost\:8000`_ so that the changes can be previewed.
+To stop this server, hit Ctrl + C. If everything is OK, the changes can be committed:

 .. code:: bash